Figma, Adobe Illustrator

 Problem Solving and Design Decisions:

-The card view is an expandable option to change between the different views.
+The full view (left) is an expandable option to change between the different views.
 This differentiates what the user will see.

 The information separated in a card vs. the bottom half emphasizes the most important driving information